What no one tells parents about the dating app Skout

 What Parents Need to Know

 Skout’s Terms of Service state that it’s not for kids under 13 years of age.
+In fact, they’ve updated their Terms of Service to state users must be 18 years or older.
 Their safety awareness center shows that they are making an effort to educate users in how to use the app safely.
 They made these changes after there were 3 rape cases involving minors using the app.
-According to Skout, users between the ages of 13-17 have access to the Skout teen group only.
-Once a user turns 18 they are automatically placed in the adult group and they lose connection to their minor friends within the app.
-Skout is one of the biggest dating apps used by teens.
+Because Skout previously allowed user accounts for kids ages 13-17, it’s still one of the biggest dating apps used by teens.
 Be sure to talk to your teens about safety so they understand it’s never safe to sneak out alone to meet someone they’ve met online.
 Especially if no one knows where they are!

 See the entire Dating App Series